Last updated on December 7th, 2024 at 10:55 am

 The park extends three miles into the Atlantic Ocean and ranges 21 miles in length, adjacent to the Florida Keys National Marine Sanctuary, which protects the continuation of coral reefs within its 2,900 square nautical miles of waters from the Keys to the Dry Tortugas.

-There is ample opportunity to visit offshore reefs aboard dive boats, snorkel tours or glass-bottom boats.
+There are many ways to visit offshore reefs aboard dive boats, snorkel tours or glass-bottom boats.
+(The reefs are too far from shore to visit by kayak.)

 The day we went out on a glass-bottom boat to Molasses Reef, the seas were rough and the sun remained behind clouds, but the boat was stable and the weather barely dulled the bursts of color on the reef or the fish swarming around it.

-You can sign up for the glass-bottom boat and snorkeling tours at the park concession in the marina.
+You can sign up for the glass-bottom boat and snorkeling tours at the park concession building near the visitor center.

 Glass-bottom boats are available several times a day and the tour is 2.5 hours.
-Cost is $32 for adults.
+Cost is $50 for adults.
 The tour guides are knowledgeable and the trip was fun.
-(Note: Those prone to sea sickness should inquire about conditions.)
+(Note: Those prone to sea sickness should inquire about conditions.
+Looking through the glass window at the bottom of the boat as it moves rhythmically with the waves has been known to induce motion sickness in some.)

-Snorkeling tours leave the dock five times a day for 1 to 1.5 hours water time.
-Cost is $39 for adults.
-Bring your own snorkel, mask and fins, or rent them ($4 fins, $4 mask, and you must buy the snorkel for $9.
-Corrective lens mask available.)
+Snorkeling tours leave the dock several times a day for 1 to 1.5 hours water time.
+Cost is $50 for adults.
+Bring your own snorkel, mask and fins, or rent them ($5 fins, $5 mask, and you can’t rent but must buy the snorkel for $15.)
+Corrective lens mask available.

-Scuba diving trips leave the Marina at 9 a.m. and 1:30 p.m. for two-location dives for $90 per person.
+Scuba diving trips leave the Marina at 9 a.m. and 1:30 p.m. for two-location dives for $105 per person.
 Certification is required, and equipment is additional.
-The full gear package with the tour is $35.
-Scuba instruction offered.
+The full gear package with the tour is $40.
+Scuba instruction is also offered.
 Call (305) 451-6322 for information and rates.

 There are numerous private outfitters throughout Key Largo offering glass bottom boat and snorkeling tours, as well as diving expeditions.
 We list a few in our Visitors Guide to Key Largo.